 No messy counter, cookie cutters, or rolling pin to wash and the cookies turn out perfectly uniform every time so you don’t have to worry about pairing up mismatched cookie sizes.

-The chocolate hazelnut Nutella filling is so yummy!
-We always have a jar in the cupboard for topping crepes or waffles because it is so, so good!
 But if you have nut allergies or just prefer something different, these would also be delicious with just a chocolate buttercream piped between the centers.

 Either way, these are definitely my husband’s (err, I mean Santa’s) kind of cookie.

 - 2 cups all-purpose flour

 - 1/4 teaspoon salt

 - 3/4 cup granulated sugar

 - Combine flour, cocoa powder, baking powder and salt in a medium bowl.